MarshalX/decrypted-telegram-ios/README.md

 ### Why?

-1. According to 8th step of [Telegram's reproducible builds for iOS](https://core.telegram.org/reproducible-builds#reproducible-builds-for-ios) we need to get decrypted version by ourselves.
+1. According to 8th step of [Telegram's reproducible builds for iOS](https://core.telegram.org/reproducible-builds#reproducible-builds-for-ios) (official page) we need to get decrypted version by ourselves.

 > This step requires a jailbroken device equipped with tools for decrypting apps.
 We‘d love to make this process more simple but that’s what you get for using Apple tech.